elankath/mcmdesign/src/k8s_facilities.md

 	NodeNetworkUnavailable NodeConditionType = "NetworkUnavailable" )
 ```
+Note: The MCM extends the above with further custom node condition types of its own.
+Not sure if this is correct - could break later if k8s enforces some validation ?

 ###### ConditionStatus

 These are valid condition statuses. `ConditionTrue` means a resource is in the condition. `ConditionFalse` means a resource is not in the condition. `ConditionUnknown` means kubernetes can't decide if a resource is in the condition or not.